 The Patent 1000 focuses exclusively on patent practice and has firmly established itself as the definitive 'go-to' resource for those seeking world-class legal patent expertise.

-Recommended - Individuals: prosecution and nullity
+Silver - Individuals: prosecution and nullity

 Christoph Schröder specialises in patent prosecution and patent litigation, as well as providing client advice in the medical technology, automotive technology, telecommunications, electronics and mechanical engineering fields.

 Dr Schröder is routinely involved in various major series of patent disputes, including infringement procedures before the district and appeal courts and nullity procedures before the Federal Patent Court.
 In addition, he has vast experience in patent prosecution, including the drafting of German, European and international patent applications and the handling and coordination of procedures throughout the world.
 He has represented his clients in a large number of opposition procedures before the German Patent and Trademark Office, the Federal Patent Court and the European Patent Office.